appleseedhq/appleseed-maya/docs/source/features/limitations.rst

   * `XGen <https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2017/ENU/Maya/files/GUID-47644337-40F0-4766-BD3B-4104F9F9B7E2-htm.html>`_  support is work-in-progress and is disabled in this release
   * Only meshes are exported and rendered right now
   * `PTex <http://ptex.us/>`_ is not supported yet
+  * The rendering or working space is limited to Rec.709/sRGB RGB primaries with a D65 whitepoint

 .. seealso::

-   `appleseedhq GSoC 2017 Embree project <https://github.com/appleseedhq/appleseed/wiki/List-of-Project-Ideas-for-GSoC-2017#project-8-switch-to-embree>`_ if you're in a hurry for any of these features, or wish to contribute.
+    `appleseedhq GSoC 2018 wiki <https://github.com/appleseedhq/appleseed/wiki/List-of-Project-Ideas-for-GSoC-2018>`_ if you want to assist implementing any of these features.